braak/CppRobots/doc/creatingAgents.md

 # Creating an Agent #

+**Warning: This Text is incomplete and may contain errors.**

 Before trying to create your own Agent compile an run the Program at least once.

-**Warning: This Text is incomplete and may contain errors.**
+See [README](README.md) for instructions on how to do that.

 ## The short version